bytefish/bytefish.de/blog/elasticsearch_java.md

 ```

 #### AbstractMap ####

-Now comes the most interesting part, which is building the actual mapping.
-You really don't want to define your mappings in your application
-as JSON string.
-I am generally not a huge fan of strings, this kind of code is error prone and hard to test.

 First of all we are writing a base class for the mapping, called ``AbstractMap``.
 This base class handles building JSON mapping from an
 ``RootObjectMapper`` (from Elasticsearch) and creating the ``XContentBuilder`` from the defined mapping.
 Implementations of this abstract